cdot/SVGcut/DEVELOPING.md

 them over holding tabs and assigning target Z coordinates as appropriate.
 Tool paths are saved in the `OperationViewModel` as `toolPaths`.

 The last step is Gcode generation.
-The paths are then processed sequentially, with each path being cut in pass-depth passes until the target Z for each segment of the path is reached.
+The paths are processed sequentially, with each path being cut in pass-depth passes until the target Z for each segment of the path is reached.